tleskin/coding-exercise/README.md

 This exercise asks you to implement a simple system to model subscribing to receive a coffee.
 The system should support:

-- a customer subscribing to receive a coffee every X days
+- a customer subscribing to receive a coffee
 - a customer cancelling a coffee subscription
 - a customer pausing a coffee subscription